-This recipe is a plant-based version of an old favorite – Wild Rice and Mushroom Soup.
+This vegan mushroom soup recipe is a plant-based version of an old favorite – Chicken and Wild Rice Soup.
 Rich and heavy, I knew there was a way to convert my recipe into a HEALTHY and NUTRIENT DENSE soup that I could make frequently.

 After discovering a vegan soup recipe from fellow blogger, Blissful Basil, that utilized cashew cauliflower cream for the base, I knew I was on the right track.